 Storage

 The new web3 infrastructure introduces decentralized storage, offering a more secure environment.
-Blockchain technologies have brought about the concept of decentralized cloud storage, which is more cost-effective, resilient, and widely distributed compared to existing centralized cloud solutions.
+Blockchain technologies have brought about the concept of decentralized cloud storage.
+It is more cost-effective, resilient, and widely distributed than existing centralized cloud solutions.

-This decentralized storage solution within the infrastructure layer ensures the safekeeping of users’ personal data without the need to rely on a trusted third party.
+This decentralized storage solution within the infrastructure layer ensures the safekeeping of users’ data without relying on a trusted third party.

 Layer 1 – Protocols: Powering the Decentralized Web

-The protocols layer within the Web 3.0 stack encompasses a range of essential elements, including consensus algorithms, protocols, participation requirements, and virtual machines.
+The protocols layer within the Web 3.0 stack contains a range of essential elements, including consensus algorithms, protocols, participation requirements, and virtual machines.

 These components shape the functioning and capabilities of the decentralized web.
 Let’s explore the key aspects of this layer: